 The resulting deficiencies of the Alternative 5 network were used to identify additional improvements and develop a revised financially constrained list of projects.
-Projects were also removed from the list used in Alternative 5 to test their impact on future travel demand.
+The intended strategy for Alternative 6 was to use what was learned from the prior alternatives to select the most efficient (cost-effective) roadways for the final cost feasible alternative.
 The combination of new projects and projects from the previous constrained list resulted in the Alternative 6 project list (Attachment B-6).
 Similar to Alternative 3, these projects are financially constrained.
 These projects were tested to determine the performance of Collier County network through 2045.
 Attachment B-6 lists the projects used in Alternative 4, along with notes highlighting changes or corrections made within the Alternative 3 network.
 Total PDC estimations were identified for each project from Alternative 3 using the FDOT 2045 LRTP Project Costing Tool.